The Sunshine Coast Equine Hospital is now open and taking on patients.

 Isolation Unit

-Our isolation unit will ensure patients can be safely separated from others ensuring the health and wellbeing of all horses on site.
+Our isolation unit ensures patients can be safely separated from others ensuring the health and wellbeing of all horses on site.
 The unit is equipped with four individual stalls each with a treatment preparation space as well as a central examination area.

 Lameness Facilities

-Along with our examination areas and x-ray/ultrasound spaces within the main building, we will have a designated trot-up area to ensure comprehensive lameness assessments can be performed.
+Along with our examination areas and x-ray /ultrasound spaces within the main building, we have a designated trot-up area to ensure comprehensive lameness assessments can be performed.
 We round off our spaces for lameness patients with a dedicated podiatry space.

 Stable Block

-Our stable will be equipped with rubber flooring and cameras to ensure that we can see our patients no matter where we are in the hospital.
-They will include larger stalls for mares and foals or larger horse breeds with sliding partitions so neighbours can be blocked off if needed or they can be opened if companionship is preferred.
+Our stable is equipped with rubber flooring and cameras to ensure we can see our patients no matter where we are in the hospital.
+They include larger stalls for mares and foals or larger horse breeds with sliding partitions so neighbours can be blocked off if needed or they can be opened if companionship is preferred.

 Additional Facilities

-We will have loading/unloading facilities to ensure that our patients can be admitted and discharged in a safe and calm space.
+We also have loading/unloading facilities to ensure our patients can be admitted and discharged in a safe and calm space.

 Our holding yards will also ensure that they will have a place to settle and relax prior and during their examinations.